Home Treatments Lifestyle Symptoms Cancers

-Faslodex is indicated for the treatment of postmenopausal women of any age with locally advanced or metastatic breast cancer who have been previously treated with endocrine therapy, irrespective of whether their postmenopausal status occurred naturally or was artificially induced.
+Faslodex is indicated for the treatment of postmenopausal women of any age with locally advanced or metastatic breast cancer who have been previously treated with endocrine therapy.
+It is currently licensed for post menopausal women whether their postmenopausal status occurred naturally or was artificially induced.
+Faslodex is a competitive oestrogen receptor antagonist, in other words it blocks the effect of oestrogen on cancer cell and hopefully stops them growth and spreading.

 Patients with renal insufficiency: No dose adjustments are necessary for patients with a creatinine clearance greater than 30 mL /min.